Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Purchase RIs in the management account.
 Disable Rl discount sharing in the management account.
 - [ ] Purchase RIs in the management account.
 Disable Rl discount sharing in the member accounts.

 ### A gaming application is deployed on four Amazon EC2 instances in a default VPC.
 The SysOps administrator has noticed consistently high latency in responses as data is transferred among the four instances.
-There is no way for the administrator to alter the application code.The MOST effective way to reduce latency is to relaunch the EC2 instances in:
+There is no way for the administrator to alter the application code.
+The MOST effective way to reduce latency is to relaunch the EC2 instances in:

 - [ ] a dedicated VPC.
 - [ ] a single subnet inside the VPC.